 While the switch program may not be ideal for everyone, it is programable meaning that you can easily change it to a format that works best for you.

 I recommend the ProTac HL.
-I’ve used mine constantly with great performance, and I expect you will received the same service as well.
-At this time, Amazon appears to have the best price on them (less than $70) with free Prime shipping.
+I’ve used mine constantly with great performance, and I expect you will receive the same service as well.
+At this time, Amazon appears to have the best price on the updated version with free Prime shipping.

 I disclose all information that may impact how I write my flashlight reviews.
 Too many so-called reviews on the internet are nothing more than paid advertising.
 If a review does not disclose potential biases, you should ask why not.